vedi/knowledge-base/src/documents/university/articles/Grow_Analytics.html.md

 ![alt text](/img/docs/university/13_Grow_Analytics_Money.png "Money")

-There are two widgets in the Money section: *Conversion* and *Conversion by Country* that are the same as in the Activity section, in addition to those there's the *Items* widget where you can see a list of the items your game offers with the number of purchases and revenue per item (this widget requires that you have [Store](http://know.soom.la/unity/store/) installed in your game).
+There are two widgets in the Money section: *Conversion* and *Conversion by Country* that are the same as in the Activity screen, in addition to those there's the *Items* widget where you can see a list of the items your game offers with the number of purchases and revenue per item (this widget requires that you have [Store](http://know.soom.la/unity/store/) installed in your game).

 ![alt text](/img/docs/university/14_Grow_Analytics_Money_Widgets.png "Money Widgets")